Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Definition, martingale relations and asset price dynamics

 with $X^c_t \in \mathcal B$ and $X^d_t \in \mathcal J$.
 We shall refer to $X^c_t$ and $X^d_t$ respectively as the \emph{continuous} and \emph{discontinuous} parts of $X_t$.

-Time changes are fairly general objects, so we have to introduce some additional requirements in order for our discussion to proceed.
+Time changes are fairly general mathematical objects, so we have to introduce some additional requirements in order for our discussion to proceed.
 One property we shall assume throughout is the so-called \emph{continuity with respect to the time change}.

-\begin{defn} Let $T_t$ be a time change on a filtration $\mathcal F_t$.
-An $\mathcal F_t$-adapted process $X_t$ is said to be $T_t$-\emph{continuous}\footnote{In \cite{Jacod} Jacod uses $T_t$-\emph{adapted}, and $T_t$-\emph{synchronized} is sometimes found; however, $T_t$-continuous is also common in the literature, and in our view less ambiguous.} if it is almost-surely constant on all the sets $[T_{t^-}, T_t]$. \end{defn}
+\begin{definition} Let $T_t$ be a time change on a filtration $\mathcal F_t$.
+An $\mathcal F_t$-adapted process $X_t$ is said to be $T_t$-\emph{continuous}\footnote{Jacod (1979) uses $T_t$-\emph{adapted}, and $T_t$-\emph{synchronized} is sometimes found; however, $T_t$-continuous is also common in the literature, and in our view less ambiguous.} if it is almost-surely constant on all the sets $[T_{t^-}, T_t]$. \end{definition}

-Obviously, a sufficient condition for $T_t$-continuity is the almost-sure continuity of $T_t$.
+Obviously, a sufficient condition for $T_t$-continuity is the almost sure continuity of $T_t$.
 Hence, of particular relevance is the class of the \emph{absolutely continuous} time changes, with respect to which every stochastic process is continuous.
 Given a pair of \emph{instantaneous rate of activity} processes, that is, two exogenously-given c\`{a}dl\`{a}g positive stochastic processes $(v_t, u_t)$, valid time changes are given by the pathwise integrals:

 The processes $v_t$ and $u_t$ describe the instantaneous impact of market trading and information arrival on the price, and formalize the concept of ``business activity'' over time.

 A decoupled time change of a L\'{e}vy process is the sum of the (ordinary) time changes of its continuous and discontinuous part.